MalukiMuthusi/network-programming/part_1/README.md

 # network-programming

-Using sockets to enable remote prgrams communicate
+Using sockets to enable remote programs communicate